Skip to main content

 Token security best practices

-Treat JWT tokens like passwords.
+Treat API keys like passwords.
 Never commit them to source control or expose them in client-side code.

 // ✓ Good: Use environment variables

-Regularly rotate API keys and session tokens, especially after team member changes or security incidents.
+Regularly rotate API keys, especially after team member changes or security incidents.
+You can manage keys in the Uplink Console.

 Session lifecycle